whatyouhide/xandra/README.md

 Once you have Cassandra running (one way or the other), run `$ mix test` to run tests.

+NOTE: If you are trying to test repositoy on [ScyllaDB](https://www.scylladb.com/), you also need to add to your enviroment `$ export USE_SCYLLA=true`, or the test that are spacific to Cassandra will fail.

 ## License

 Xandra is released under the ISC license, see the [LICENSE](LICENSE) file.